-Where a business organization has a foreign subsidiary whose reporting currency is other than the reporting currency of the parent company, then for consolidation purposes, the subsidiary balance sheet items are converted into the parent company’s reporting currency on the basis of the prevailing accounting standards.
-The risk of movement in the consolidated financial position and earnings as a result of exchange rates is termed as Translation Risk.
+Where a business organization has a foreign subsidiary whose reporting currency is other than the reporting currency of the parent company, then for consolidation purposes, the subsidiary balance sheet items are converted into the parent company’s reporting currency based on the prevailing accounting standards.
+The risk of movement in the consolidated financial position and earnings resulting from exchange rates is termed as Translation Risk.
 The results, in turn, impact the stock prices.
 It is also termed as Accounting Exposure.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 #3 – Economic Risk

 It is the risk of change in the market forecast of the company’s business and future cash flows resulting from a change in the exchange rates.
 This, in turn, impacts the market value of the firm.
 E.g., a monopoly product of the company starts facing competition when the lower exchange rate renders the imported product cheaper.
 This type of foreign exchange risk is also termed as Forecast Risk.

 When a company invests in security in other than home currency, then the rate of return is a combination of the rate of return in foreign currency and the rate of appreciation or depreciation in the exchange rate.

 - RH = rate of return in the home or base currency